Dementia Care

 Residential care is for elderly individuals with low medical needs, but who require considerable assistance with day-to-day tasks.
 Carers are always on hand to help residents with daily life activities.

-Dementia assisted living facilities enable loved ones to live in the comfort of their own homes, safe in the knowledge that specialised support is available if and when required.
+Dementia independent living facilities enable loved ones to live in the comfort of their own homes, safe in the knowledge that specialised support is available if and when required.

 Dementia respite care is a short-term stay in a care home that provides support for outside carers whilst also ensuring that respite residents continue to be properly looked after.